• Skip to primary navigation

 • Thermostats in a Central Heating System

-Central heating - thermostats - Room thermostats - Find out about the different room thermostats you may find in your home and how they are used in your central heating system to control the temperature of rooms
+Central heating - thermostats - Find out about the different room thermostat or central heating control found in a home and how they're used in central heating systems

 • What are Zone and Wireless Heating Systems and How Can You Use them in Your Home?

-Central heating - wireless and zone heating control - Information on wireless and zone heating systems and how they can be used to effectively manage your home heating system and help save you money.
+Central heating - wireless and zone heating control - Information on wireless and zone control heating systems and how they can manage your home heating system and help save you money

 • Thermostatic Radiator Valves or TRV's

-Thermostatic radiator valves - How to fit or replace a thermostatic radiator valve or TRV - In this DIY guide, learn about Thermostatic Radiator Valves or TRV's including how they work, how to fit and change a TRV and what advantages and disadvantages they have
+Thermostatic radiator valves - How to fit or replace a thermostatic radiator valve or TRV - learn about Thermostatic Radiator Valves or TRV's including how they work and how to fit a TRV or thermostatic radiator valve

 In this section we focus on the controls that are commonly used for domestic heating and hot water systems.
 By having better control on your heating you can ensure that the rooms that you are using are heated to the temperature that you want or need, while other are not or all the rooms are not heated while you are not there or using them regularly.